blackstork-io/fabric/docs/plugins/builtin/data-sources/rss.md

   # Default value:
   fill_in_content = false

+  # If the data source should pretend to be a browser while fetching the feed and the feed items.
+  # If set to "false", the default user-agent value "blackstork-rss/0.0.1" will be used.
+  #
+  # Optional bool.
+  # Default value:
+  use_browser_user_agent = false

   # Maximum number of items to fill the content in per feed.
   #
   # Optional number.